peterdavidfagan/moveit2_data_collector/README.md

 Currently this repository targets the collection of demonstration datasets to train [transporter networks](https://transporternets.github.io/) on real robots.

 Sample datasets will be published to [here](https://huggingface.co/peterdavidfagan).

+For examples of training transporter networks using the resulting data please see [robot_learning_baselines](https://github.com/peterdavidfagan/robot_learning_baselines).

 ## Getting Started